pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/helm_install.md

       Helm support for Pachyderm is a **beta** release.
       See our [supported releases documentation](https://docs.pachyderm.com/latest/contributing/supported-releases/#release-status) for details.

 This page gives you a high level view of the steps to follow to install Pachyderm using Helm.

-As a general rule, those steps are:
+Find our chart on [Artifacthub](https://artifacthub.io/packages/helm/pachyderm/pachyderm).

 ## Install
 ### Prerequisites
 1. Install [`Helm`](https://helm.sh/docs/intro/install/).